It’s Tinnitus Awareness Week from 6–12 February and tinnitus expert Mrs Fiona Bateson wants to shout from the rooftops

-Spire Harpenden Hospital has opened a new One-Stop Postmenopausal Bleeding (PMB) Clinic aimed at women both before and after the menopause who experience abnormal bleeding.
+The One-Stop Post-menopausal Bleeding (PMB) Clinic is aimed at women both before and after the menopause who experience abnormal bleeding.

 Mr Drake’s clinics take place on a Wednesday evening.
 Mr Owens’ clinics take place on a Saturday morning.
 This helps to ensure that all patients can be seen speedily and conveniently.